 If there has been one silver lining of a massive, life altering pandemic forcing us all to stay home, it may be the other pandemic that it placed on hold.
 Simply by virtue of schools being closed, the coronavirus pandemic has ushered in the longest period without school shootings in the United States in decades.
 Although our current torment consumes much of our thought, it’s worthwhile to remember the trauma it temporarily alleviated.
+Fran Kranz’ Mass is a bruising reminder.

 Isolation is where these families are left, and isolation is where we begin in Mass, the directorial debut of actor Fran Kranz.
 A quiet church is frantically being prepared to host a meeting between one set of parents whose son was killed in a school shooting (played by Jason Isaacs and Martha Plimpton) and another set whose son pulled the trigger (Reed Birney and Ann Dowd.)
-Set an unclear number of years after the events that violently altered the course of each of their lives, the families are in search of some sort of closure and comprehension of what happened and why.
+Set an unclear number of years after the events that violently altered the course of each of their lives, the families are in an impossible search for some sort of closure and comprehension of what happened and why.

 By nature this is an intimate film, so much so that you’d be forgiven for thinking that it’s a stage adaptation.
-Most of Mass takes place of just one room, a space that hosts one conversation between four parents attempting to talk through their demons.
+Most of Mass takes place of just one room, a small space that hosts one conversation between four parents attempting to talk through their entrenched pain.
 Each carries with them the ghost of a child torn from them too soon and that pain only serves to tighten the confines of the film.

 Given its confined nature, much of Mass relies on on its stellar script to relay the depth of an inherently emotional premise.
 The conversation at the film’s core tracks closely to the stages of grief, not only on the part of the victim’s parents, but the shooter’s as well.
 Their awkward introductions morph into expressions of remorse, fiery exchanges of rage and muted hopes for healing.